Abraham Bockee: Early life and education

-Born in Shekomeko, New York, Bockee attended the public schools and graduated from Union College in 1803.
+Bockee was born on February 3, 1784, in Shekomeko, New York, in what is now Dutchess County.
+He attended the public schools and graduated from Union College in 1803.

 He studied law in Poughkeepsie, was admitted to the bar in 1806, and practiced in Poughkeepsie until 1815, when he returned to Shekomeko to engage in agricultural pursuits.
-He married Martha Oakley and they had six children, Catharine Jerusha, Mary, Jesse Oakley, Alexander Phoenix, Isaac Smith, and Phoenix.

 Political career

-State House
+State Assembly

-Bockee was a Federalist member of the New York State Assembly (Dutchess Co.) in 1820.
+Bockee was a Federalist member of the New York State Assembly (Dutchess County) in 1820.

-Congress
+U.S. Congress

-He was elected as a Jacksonian to the 21st United States Congress, holding office from March 4, 1829, to March 3, 1831.
-He was elected again to the 23rd and 24th United States Congresses, holding office from March 4, 1833, to March 3, 1837.
-He was Chairman of the Committee on Agriculture during the 23rd and 24th Congresses.
+He was elected as a Jacksonian to the 21st United States Congress, representing New York's 5th congressional district, and served from March 4, 1829, to March 3, 1831.

+He was elected again to the 23rd and 24th United States Congresses, serving from March 4, 1833, to March 3, 1837.
+He served as Chairman of the Committee on Agriculture during the 23rd and 24th Congresses.

 State Senate

-He was a member of the New York State Senate (2nd D.) from 1842 to 1845, sitting in the 65th, 66th, 67th and 68th New York State Legislatures.
+He was a member of the New York State Senate (2nd District) from 1842 to 1845, sitting in the 65th, 66th, 67th, and 68th New York State Legislatures.

+Judicial career

 He was First Judge of the Dutchess County Court in 1846.

+Personal life

+Bockee married Martha Oakley, and they had six children: Catharine Jerusha, Mary, Jesse Oakley, Alexander Phoenix, Isaac Smith, and Phoenix.

 Death

-Bockee died on June 1, 1865, in Shekomeko, New York; and was buried on his estate there.
+Bockee died on June 1, 1865, in Shekomeko, New York, and was buried on his estate there.